magicSweep/lizzigram/README.md

 # For production build

-- In config.ts change expressUrl to heroku
+- In config.ts change expressUrl to heroku and limit photos per query
 - In initFirestore comment test func
-- Check limit photos per query